wangzizhe/ContextModelica/01_FMUVSS/README.md

 This framework enables developers to realize VSS through a user-friendly interface.

+Both FMI 2.0 and FMI 3.0 is supported.

 ## How To Use?

 Modify the configuration section in `FMUVSS.py` according to your needs, and then run it.